-Before starting you should consult your doctor.
+Before starting with exercises for the elderly and seniors you should consult your doctor.
 Let him or her know you are going to begin exercising or increasing your activity level.
 This is especially true if you have any of the following:

 Doing something you love to do is a great way to stay motivated.